It means caring about where we live too.

 We use a lot of light bulbs in our vintage fairground – a whopping 10,000.
 So it seemed obvious to replace them all with low energy versions – saving 70% of the energy needed.

-We’ve planted five acres of willow because this is what our giraffes like to munch on.
+We’ve got our own willow plantation because this is what our giraffes in particular, and many of our other animals, like to munch on.
 Now we don’t have to have to have it delivered which means fewer vehicles on the road and we’re making good use of our land.
-Best of all when the giraffes have finished eating al the leaves and bark from the willow, we chip it and re-use it for bedding for our animals.
+Best of all when the giraffes have finished eating all the leaves and even the bark (it’s a great dental workout for them!), we chip what remains and re-use it for bedding for our animals.
+How about that for a no-waste regime?!

 Yes that’s right, poo!
 We’ve got a lot of it so when we clean out our animals, we collect it and spread it on our land to grow the willow and other vegetation for our animals.
 It goes full-circle.